jasonaaronwilson/omni-c/README.md

 compiler with flags.
 Both are high quality C compilers and overall seem to perform similarly.

+Rather than `--executable` flag, you can use `--library=foo.ocl` to produce a library.
+Libraries are not actually compiled at all, the source files and metadata such as name are simply concatentated.

+Like many compilers, omni-c can be told to stop at a certain points. omni-c can simply be used to generate the C source files (and a header file for interop) which you can compile into your C program via higher level means.

+For the full list of flags, see the documentation for the to C transpiler.

 Hopefully we can also target "tcc" for lightning fast debug builds though tcc doesn't support RISCV-64.

-Like many compilers, omni-c can be told to stop at a certain points. omni-c can simply be used to generate the C source files (and a header file for interop) which you can compile into your C program via higher level means.

 Eventually we may add multiple native compilation targets such as: